campanam/Elephants/README.md

 `reads`: Path to the folder containing the FASTQ read pairs
 `min_uniq_mapped`: Minimum number of unique mapped reads to retain an alignment file `java_options`: String of options for executing Java 1.8
-`email`: Email to send completion status to.
+`email`: Email to send completion status.
 Set to "NULL" for no email.

 ## Sample CSV File
 The pipeline expects a headered CSV file listing samples and libraries with the following columns: